mks-babysteps/babysteps/README.md

 * bcrypt <https://github.com/ncb000gt/node.bcrypt.js/>

 ### Front End
-Baby Steps utilizes AngularJS to render the front-end.
+Baby Steps utilizes AngularJS to render the front end.
 We used ui-router for application routing and built-in Angular factories for state management.
 All API calls are made in the corresponding factory file associated for the type of data that it’s maintaining.

 ### Back End
 Baby Steps has a custom RESTFul API built with Node.js and Express.
 And data management is handled by mongoose and MongoDB.